 MINERAL Engineering

 Everything that humans use is either caught, grown or mined.
 Mineral engineering is the applied science of our interaction with the planet.
 What sets the Lassonde Mineral Engineering program apart is our broad approach to the discipline.
 Here, you'll learn mineral exploration, mine design and management, mineral processing and mining finance from researchers at the Lassonde Institute of Mining, as well as industry professionals.
 Your degree will give you the expertise to lead the way in making mining more sustainable, safe and productive.

-SPECIALIZATIONS
+AREAS OF FOCUS

-- " Applied Geology
+- " Environmental Impact & Risk Assessment

-- " Geological Engineering
+- " Mine Design

-- " Geotechnical
+- " Mineral Processing

-- " Mining & Geomechanics
+- " Mining Economics & Finance

+- " Surface & Underground Mining

+- " Wastewater Management

 DID YOU KNOW?

 Toronto is the mining finance capital of the world and home to more than 1,600 mining company headquarters.
-SAMPLE PEY CO-OP EMPLOYERS EllisDon Fugro Peninsular Services (Qatar) Kinross Gold Corp.
+SAMPLE PEY CO-OP EMPLOYERS Debswana (South Africa) Fugro Peninsular Services (Qatar) Kinross Gold Corp.
 Suncor Energy Vale SAMPLE CAREER TRAJECTORIES Consulting Mine and Business Management Sustainable Mining Practices Transportation Tele-mining "I always had an interest in solving real-world problems, so engineering was a natural fit.
 Being at U of T meant an incredible opportunity to experience life in an exciting city while being at the best engineering school in the country.
 Since the Lassonde Mineral Engineering program is small, I got to know everyone really well.
 I made some amazing lifelong friends here."
 MARINA RENY GRADUATION YEAR: 2017 PEY CO-OP: She optimized mine operations at Imperial Oil's Kearl Oil Sands Project in Alberta.
-MEMORABLE EXPERIENCE: The two-week course in mapping and land surveying she took with her classmates at U of T's Gull Lake cottage located north of Toronto.
-FUN FACT: In her fourth year, Marina served as U of T's team captain at the Canadian Mining Games where they won second place.
-CURRENT JOB: Mine Engineer-In-Training at Imperial Oil in Calgary
+MEMORABLE EXPERIENCE: The two-week course in mapping and land surveying she took with her classmates at U of T's Gull Lake site located north of Toronto.
+FUN FACT: In her fourth year, Marina served as U of T's team captain at the Canadian Mining Games where her team won second place.
+CURRENT JOB: Short Range Tailings Planner near Kearl Lake in Alberta.

 KRAMAY PATEL ENGSCI MAJOR: Biomedical Systems Engineering (with a minor in robotics and mechatronics) GRADUATION YEAR: 2016 MEMORABLE EXPERIENCE: In second year, he travelled to Turkey as a National Science Foundation Fellow to learn about the intersection of bioinformatics and systems biology.
 FUN FACT: Kramay turned an idea for a smart showerhead into a patent and startup through The Entrepreneurship Hatchery.
-CURRENT JOB: Vanier Scholar and MD-PhD candidate at U of T, focusing on neuroprosthetics, brain-machine interfaces and human memory augmentation GIVING BACK: Kramay is a mentor to the U of T Robotics for Space Exploration team, a group he started as an undergrad.
+CURRENT JOB: Vanier Scholar and MD-PhD candidate at U of T, focusing on neuromodulation, neurofeedback, brainmachine interfaces and human memory augmentation.
+GIVING BACK: Kramay is a mentor to the U of T Robotics for Space Exploration team, a group he started as an undergrad.